 As mentioned, the traders that flock to an exchange act as either makers or takers.

-like the one described require that you announce your intentions ahead of time by adding them to the order book.
+Maker (Post Only) Order like the one described requires that you announce your intentions ahead of time by adding them to the order book.
 You’re a maker because you’ve “made” the market, in a sense.
 The exchange is like a grocery store that charges a fee to individuals to put goods on the shelves, and you’re the person adding your own inventory.

 If we keep the store analogy going, then surely you’re putting your inventory on the shelves for someone to come and purchase it.
 That someone is the taker.
 Instead of taking tins of beans from the store, though, they’re eating into the liquidity you provide.

 Think about it: by placing an offer on the order book, you increase the liquidity of the exchange because you make it easier for users to buy or sell.
 On the other hand, a taker removes part of that liquidity. with a market order – an instruction to buy or sell at the current market price.
 When they do this, existing orders on the order book are filled immediately.